-The Department of Art offers a Bachelors of Art degree with courses in the areas of painting, sculpture, digital media, printmaking, video, art theory, photography, and graphic design.
-Students enter the program with an intensive foundations program which focuses on the fundamentals of composition in both two and thee-dimensional applications.
+The Department of Art offers a Bachelors of Art degree with courses in the areas of painting, sculpture, digital media, printmaking, video, art theory, and graphic design.
+Students enter the program with an intensive foundations program which focuses on the fundamentals of composition in both two and three-dimensional applications.
 Upon completing the foundations courses, students are encouraged to experiment and expose themselves to all of the various media offered by the department, or apply to a limited-enrollment Graphic Design Concentration.
 All art and design students are expected to develop strong creative voices based upon an understanding of contemporary critical theory as well as an in-depth understanding of the technical skills needed to create compelling contemporary art and design.

 In addition, there are numerous opportunities for students in the program to extend their involvement in the major and in the arts.
 A wide variety of internship opportunities are available, as well as opportunities to work in the Herman Maril Gallery, the department's student-run gallery.
 These students have the opportunity to organize and curate exhibitions of the work of other students in the department.

 Professors: J. Ruppert - Sculpture, F. Sham - Sculpture, W.C.
 Richardson - Painting/Drawing

-Associate Professors: A. Buck-Coleman - Graphic Design/Social Practice, S. Collis - Digital Media/Sound; Honors Director, P. Craig - Painting/Drawing, H. Elahi - Media Arts/Art Theory/Social Practice, R. Klank - Painting/Art Theory, B. Morse - Digital Media, J. Strom - Printmaking; Graduate Director, J. Thorpe -2D Foundation/Design and Illustration
+Associate Professors: S. Collis - Digital Media/Installation; Director of Graduate Studies, P. Craig - Painting/Drawing, R. Klank - Painting/Art Theory, B. Morse - Digital Media; Department Chair, J. Strom - Print/Extended Media.

 Assistant Professors: C. Keener - Sculpture/Digital Media/Environmental Art; Honors Director, J. Gatlin - Print/Extended Media

-Senior Lecturers: W. Jacobs - Undergraduate Director; 2D Foundation/Photography, R. Weil - Art Theory, E. Conover - Painting/Drawing, Academic Advisor, L. Berns - 2D Foundation/Painting/Drawing.
+Senior Lecturers: W. Jacobs - Director of Undergraduate Studies; 2D Foundation/Photography, R. Weil - Art Theory, E. Conover - Painting/Drawing, Academic Advisor, L. Berns - 2D Foundation/Painting/Drawing.

 Professors Emeriti: C. Demonte (Distinguished Scholar-Teacher), D. Driskell (Distinguished University Professor), M. Humphrey – Printmaking, T. Lapinski - Printmaking/Drawing, R. Lozner - Graphic Design